 We refuse to simply watch another genocide unfold.
 As the situation is rapidly changing, we are sending emergency support to our vetted on-the-ground partners to address urgent needs.
-Some of these needs include: emergency supplies, including medicine, food and plastic sheeting for shelter from monsoons; phone credit for those stuck in conflict areas to communicate about military movements; projects to counter hateful and untrue social media posts that fuel anti-Rohingya attitudes and violence; and verified documentation of the atrocities being committed.
+Some of these needs include: emergency supplies, including medicine, food and plastic sheeting for shelter; projects to counter hateful and untrue social media posts that fuel anti-Rohingya attitudes and violence; and verified documentation of the atrocities being committed.

 Unfortunately, the heroes working to support the Rohingya in Myanmar and Bangladesh right now must do so at great personal risk.
 Due to the sensitive nature of their work and for their protection, we do not publicly share the names of our partners and grantees.

 For more information about this work, please email firstname.lastname@example.org.

 Nigeria, Africa’s most populous country, has faced a long history of ethnic and religious strife.
 Steady increases in violent extremism and dangerous speech divide Christian and Muslim communities in Kano State in northern Nigeria, raising concerns of a growing risk of mass atrocity.
 In many of these communities, youth are the most vulnerable to these crises, leaving them particularly susceptible to coercion and recruitment into extremist groups.